Denazification: Soviet zone

 Even before denazification was officially abandoned in West Germany, East German propaganda frequently portrayed itself as the only true anti-fascist state, and argued that the West German state was simply a continuation of the Nazi regime, employing the same officials that had administered the government during the Nazi dictatorship.
-From the 1950s, reasoning for these accusations focused on the fact that many former functionaries of Nazi regime were employed in positions in the West German government.
+From the 1950s, the reasoning for these accusations focused on the fact that many former functionaries of the Nazi regime were employed in positions in the West German government.
 However, East German propaganda also attempted to denounce as Nazis even politicians such as Kurt Schumacher, who had been imprisoned by the Nazi regime himself.
 Such allegations appeared frequently in the official Socialist Unity Party of Germany newspaper, the Neues Deutschland.
 The East German uprising of 1953 in Berlin was officially blamed on Nazi agents provocateurs from West Berlin, who the Neues Deutschland alleged were then working in collaboration with the Western government with the ultimate aim of restoring Nazi rule throughout Germany.
 The Berlin Wall was officially called the Anti-Fascist Security Wall (Antifaschistischer Schutzwall) by the East German government.
 As part of the propagandistic campaign against West Germany, Theodor Oberländer and Hans Globke, both former Nazi leaders involved in genocide, were among the first federal politicians to be denounced in the GDR.
-Both were sentenced to life imprisonment in absentia by the GDR in April 1960, and in July 1963.
+Both were sentenced to life imprisonment in absentia by the GDR in April 1960 and in July 1963.
 The president of West Germany Heinrich Lübke, in particular, was denounced during the official commemorations of the liberation of the concentration camps of Buchenwald and Sachsenhausen held at the GDR's National Memorials.

-Not all former Nazis faced judgment.
-Doing special tasks for the Soviet government could protect Nazi members from prosecution, enabling them to continue working.
+However, in reality, substantial numbers of former Nazis rose to senior levels in East Germany.
+For example, those who had collaborated after the war with the Soviet occupation forces could protect Nazi members from prosecution, enabling them to continue working.
 Having special connections with the occupiers in order to have someone vouch for them could also shield a person from the denazification laws.
-In particular, the districts of Gera, Erfurt, and Suhl had significant amounts of former Nazi Party members in their government.
+In particular, the districts of Gera, Erfurt, and Suhl had significant amounts of former Nazi Party members in their government, whilst 13.6% of senior SED officials in Thuringia were former members of the Nazi Party.
+Notable ex-Nazis who eventually became prominent East German politicians included Kurt Nier, a deputy minister for foreign affairs, and Arno Von Lenski, a parliamentarian and major-general in the East German army who had worked in Roland Freisler's notorious Volksgerichthof trying opponents of the Nazi government as an effective "kangaroo court".
+Von Lenski was a member of the NPPD, a political party set up by East German authorities upon the encouragement of Stalin explicitly to appeal to former Nazi members and sympathisers, and which functioned as a loyal satellite of the Socialist Unity Party.